The Vladimir Vysotsky Centre for Russian Studies

 ‘World Literatures and Cinemas Research Cluster’ – collaboration with the School of Humanities, Language and Global Studies; organising a series of conferences and symposia.

-The Vladimir Vysotsky Centre would like to congratulate our close partner and research collaborator The Russian State University for the Humanities (Moscow) with its 30th anniversary, and its predecessor Moscow State Historical-Archival Institute with its 90th birthday.
-We look forward to our new joint research, cultural, and educational endeavours!
-30 March 2021.
+The Vladimir Vysotsky Centre would like to congratulate our close partner and research collaborator The Russian State University for the Humanities (Moscow) on its 30th anniversary, and its predecessor Moscow State Historical-Archival Institute on its 90th birthday.
+Please see a congratulatory video-address by our VC Prof Graham Baldwin, which our Russian partners shared on YouTube.
+We look forward to our new joint research, cultural, and educational endeavours

 We are planning to produce